Will: Everywhere I look, people are dressed up in costumes, screaming about how bad government is!

 Sloan is touchy about her weight.
 She's open to the idea of Neal criticizing her in order to pose as an internet troll, but flies into a rage when he suggests talking about her butt.
 Afterwards, she demands that he reassure her that it's not big.
 In another scene, she's told she's (professionally) "expanding" and immediately assumes that it's an insult about her recent weight gain.

 Blatant Lies: "Bullies" has two examples of this: First, the Japanese translator tells a few Blatant Lies about both what TEPCO representative Daisuke Tanaka says and what Sloan is asking him.
 When Sloan calls the translator out on the lies, she reports Tanaka's earlier statements he made to her off the record, a serious breach of journalistic ethics.
-Charlie figures a way out of the predicament by a second blatant lie: having Sloan claim that she made an elementary Japanese mistake, even though anyone who speaks Japanese and heard the report would know that she is too fluent in Japanese to make such a mistake.
+Charlie figures a way out of the predicament by a second blatant lie: having Sloan claim that she made an elementary Japanese mistake.

 Jim's first day on the job sees a major incident that his college roommate and his sister just happen to be perfectly positioned to give him an advanced scoop on.

-Also, the fact that one of the biggest stories of the year practically fell in their laps on MacKenzie's very first day on the job.
+Also, the fact that one of the biggest stories of the year practically fell in their laps on MacKenzie's very first day in the office.
 If it hadn't, who knows if Will would have retained her beyond the first week?

 When the show is forced into covering the Casey Anthony trial to recover from significant ratings slip, Maggie's friend Lisa (a pre-existing character) just so happens to have gone to high school with her.
 Lisa admits on-air she did not know her well, but the mere fact they could advertise having such a person on the show still helped them tremendously.